-This year, during the trail, Ruthie will be at venue 16, the historical 'Broughton House'
+In 2015 during the trail, Ruthie was at venue 16, the historical 'Broughton House'

 , working and exhibiting in the studio artist EA Hornel used to work in (a wonderful personal experience for Ruthie as she has long adored the work of this acclaimed artist).

-During the exhibition you will have the opportunity to see/purchase pieces from Ruthie's latest project, the 'Sketch-a-day" challenge that she set herself at the beginning of the year.
+During the exhibition Ruthie's shared her latest project, the 'Sketch-a-day" challenge that she set herself at the beginning of the year.

 The challenge began as a personal one, but soon became much larger as Ruthie set up a 'Sketch a day' Facebook group, in the hope that it would encourage her to stick to the task for the 365 days!